google/zetasql/docs/differential-privacy.md

 ## Define a privacy unit column
 <a id="dp_define_privacy_unit_id"></a>

-A privacy unit is the entity in a dataset that is being protected, using differential privacy.
+A privacy unit is the entity in a dataset that's being protected, using differential privacy.
 An entity can be an individual, a company, a location, or any column that you choose.